f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab3.rst

 Scenario:
 ~~~~~~~~~

-You have F5 DNS deployed servicing DNS queries for external DNS.
+You have a F5 DNS deployed to service DNS queries for external DNS.
 To meet the business requirements, you must allow DNS queries from any DNS resolver.
 Basic DNSSEC has been implemented as part of your GTM deployment.
-As your DNS deployment expands for more applications you experience a DNS Amplification attach.
+As your DNS deployment expands for more applications, you experience a DNS Amplification attack.

 A DNS amplification attack takes advantage of features that allow a very small request to return a much larger response.
 These attacks also rely on the fact that the attacker can request these large responses on behalf of someone else (the victim).
 More specifically, DNS amplification attacks are a popular type of a Distributed Denial of Service (DDoS) attack in which attackers use publicly accessible open DNS resolvers to flood